 GET A ROOM

 What is GET A ROOM: Each month I will provide my followers with a free Vision Board complete with all the links to recreate the room in their own home.
 It will all be designed, matched and balanced to create a perfect room every time.
-All you have to do is know your room dimensions for windows, rugs and furniture pieces.
-Think about those box cosmetics and fashion subscriptions, it is the same idea but no charge to my followers.
+This months theme includes 4 options for a gender neutral nursery.
+Gender neutral nursery themes have become so popular theses days.

 *Please note that this post may contain affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
 You can view my full advertising disclosure here.